 Eyeliner and Mascara

-Application is easy: Simply hold masacara wand near the base of eye lash and brush up.
+The application is easy: Simply hold mascara wand near the base of eyelash and brush up.
 Gently.

 This product can easily be found at your nearest Walgreens or CVS.
 It also comes in Black, but as I was told it is not as good as the Brown Black–this is something I have not tested so, you may discover it works for you.